mikegioia/libremail/README.md

 This has implications for anyone who disables JavaScript by default, anyone who may not want to run JavaScript on their Internet connection, or anyone who may be using a mobile or antique browser, or a browser over a slow Internet connection.
+Even managing a JavaScript white-list is problematic because you're still trusting the website and application to never be compromised.

 Web applications and pages can not only function, but thrive in a JavaScript- less environment.
-The [`webmail`](webmail) application in this project provides a rich GMail-style interface for interacting with the local email saved to a SQL database from the [`sync`](sync) app.
+The [`webmail`](webmail) application in this project provides a rich GMail-style interface for interacting with the local email saved in a SQL database from the [`sync`](sync) app.
 It's mobile-friendly, extremely light- weight, and provides almost full parity to GMail's email client.